7 Recommendations for Remote Product Managers

 Your team can help you assess how well a product manager fits the company culture, the candidate’s communication style, and the viability of their management philosophy.

-The resume may not reflect the creativity of the product manager or their fit within your team.
+The resume may not reflect the product manager's creativity or fit within your team.

 This is genuinely about the cultural fit and if the product manager will cause friction or difficulty.

-Unfortunately, like most industries, development is a human business that requires a great deal of interpersonal skill to navigate effectively.
+Unfortunately, like most industries, development is a human business that requires plenty of interpersonal skills to navigate effectively.

 Newer or younger product managers may not have the work experience or education like vets might, but they could be the perfect cultural fit for your development teams.